-We will take a short break in November before beginning preparations for next season.
-2018 placement information, project dates and application forms will be published here on December 15th and applications will be open until January 31st.
+We will take a short break in November before preparations for next season begin.
+Programme details and application forms for 2019 will be available here on December 15th.